hansemannn/titanium-image-filters/README.md

 # Titanium Image Filters

-Use the GPUImage library to apply pre-built and custom filters to images in Titanium Edit Add topics.
+Use the GPUImage library to apply pre-built and custom filters to images in Titanium.

 > Note: This module will likely be replaced by the [Hyperloop-based](https://github.com/hyperloop-modules/titanium-image-filters) cross-platform version.